 bootsbaugarage.ch

-The ARTEMIS sailing canoe is a versatile ultralight 50-50 expedition canoe that can be equally paddled as well as sailed.
+The ARTEMIS sailing canoe is a versatile ultralight 50-50 expedition canoe that you can paddle as well as sail.

 Sailing

-Segelkanu ARTEMIS, Hull No. 4 ARTEMIS is a joy to sail.
-In light winds, she is one of the fastest sailboats on the lake.
-With a little more wind, the canoe can be sailed very sparkling and wild.
-She is lively and responsive.
-Agile, experienced sailors with good balance sit on the side deck or can even hike out on a sliding board, but there is no need to.
+ARTEMIS is a joy to sail.
+She is as lively and responsive as a racing dinghy.
+Agile, experienced sailors with good balance sit on the side deck, but there is no need to.
 You can as well reef and remain seated in the cockpit seat.
-With wind from abeam or abaft, the boat will plane easily.
-Like all boats with flat bottom, ARTEMIS will work best when sailed level - with little or no heel.
+With wind from abeam or abaft, the boat will plane easily and and is therefore faster than other 50-50 sailing canoes.

-We have three rig options and are working on some more.
-All rigs can be completely stowed in the boat:
+We support three rig options.
+All our rigs can be hoisted, reefed or hauled down on the water and stowed completely in the boat:

 Paddling